-What money will you have to live off?
+Know how much money you have to spend

-As a student you might get income from several sources including student loans, support from your family/friends, income from a part time job, savings, sponsorship from an employer, scholarships and bursaries.
-Before you decide on significant items of expenditure, like accommodation, you will need to understand how much money in total you will have to live off.
+As a student you might get income from several sources including student loans, support from your family and friends, income from a part-time job, savings, and a scholarship or bursary.
+Before you decide how to spend your money, you will need to understand how much money in total you will have to live off.

 It’s likely that you will live in University residences, either on campus or in the city.
 You can also find your own accommodation if you prefer.